 There is a dizzying array of cruise and lodging options for visitors to the Galapagos these days, but none are as unique, personalized, or complimentary to a visitors experience than the Galapagos Safari Camp.
-It is a perfect way to supplement a Galapagos cruise with a few days before or after on land, such as in our Galapagos Land and Sea Safari.
+It is a perfect way to supplement a Galapagos cruise with a few days before or after on land, such as in our Galapagos Family Safari by Land.
 It's also a great option for travelers looking to relax before boarding a cruise ship, avoid a cruise, or for those travelers simply looking for a more customized and private way to explore the Galapagos, such as families (with or without small children) or honeymooners.
 Contact our Galapagos Program Director for more information.

 Nine canvas tents are spread across the property, each elevated on rich hardwood floors and include ensuite spa bathrooms, incredibly comfy beds, heating and cooling units, field desks, and a private balcony replete with a hammock.
 Waking up to birds chirping and the wind rustling the trees above your tent, is a far more pleasant way to greet each day, opposed to a diesel marine engine rumbling below decks.
 Imagine sipping a cup of coffee on your porch while enjoying a dramatic sunrise with a full day of adventures ahead.
 The tents are accessible to the main lodge building and a small infinity pool via meandering lava rock paths.
 With only nine tents, service is extremely attentive and personalized for each visitor.